 You do NOT need any kind of fancy sewing skills to make these bags.
 You can even sew them by hand if you don’t have a sewing machine.

-Fabric of your choice.
-I used 100% cotton with a holiday print, but you could use Star Wars fabric for the sci-fi fan in your house, or maybe Paw Patrol or Disney princesses for the younger crowd.
+- Fabric of your choice: I used 100% cotton with a holiday print, but you can use any type your recipient would like.

 Turn the fabric over so you're looking at the wrong side.
 Fold the top two inches over so the fold runs off the side of the fabric.